A Caregiver’s Guide to Coping with Stress and Burnout

 4. Significant Weight Change

-Changes in eating and sleeping habits can also indicate depression.
 If your weight has changed by more than five or ten pounds since you began caregiving, your body may be sending you a signal that you need help.

 5. Physical Ailments